CodersCampus/supportDocs/docs/item/LIVE_CODING_ESSENTIAL_SKILLS.md

 ## 3. Pick Up Faster Keyboarding Skills and File Handling Best Practices
 Efficiency is key in live-coding.
 Improve your speed and accuracy with these tips:
 - **Keyboard Shortcuts**: Learn and use IntelliJ’s keyboard shortcuts for faster navigation and editing.
+- Imitation: Use the Checkin meetings to imitate the best students in the room.
+The purpose of the meetings is to learn the EASY WAY.
+By watching others it is much easier to pick up tricks that might take years on your own.

 - [Keyboard commands IntelliJ](../item/KEYBOARD_COMMANDS_INTELLIJ.md)
 - [All-Pro Keyboarding](../item/PRO_TEAM_KEYBOARDING.md)